axelmedjber/axelmedjber.github.io/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/9bdf1b4e-44a1-421a-8a2c-5727a4bb4f9a) and start prompting.
+Simply visit the [Fashion Connector](https://github.com/axelmedjber/axelmedjber.github.io)) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.